bseltz-cohesity/scripts/sql/powershell/protectSQL/README.md

 * -dbList: (optional) text file of databases to protect (one per line)
 * -systemDBsOnly: (optional) only protect system DBs (for all or specified instanceName(s))
 * -unprotectedDBs: (optional) protect any unprotected databases on server
+* -allDBs: (optional) protect all current databases (future new database will not be protected)
 * -replace: (optional) replace existing selections

 ## New Job Parameters